superfly/docs/reference/fly-launch.html.md

    1. If flyctl doesn't have a launcher that can configure the whole app, but does find a Dockerfile, it will offer to deploy it using that Dockerfile for the build.
 1. If none of the above happens, flyctl will register a new app with a name and organization, and download you a default `fly.toml` to work with.
 Deployment can't happen without further configuration.

-In all of these cases, `fly launch` downloads the final app config into a `fly.toml` in the working directory.
-Flyctl will look for a `fly.toml` from which to set the app's configuration on each new deployment.
+In all of these cases, `fly launch` downloads the final app config into a `fly.toml` in the working directory. `fly deploy` will look for a `fly.toml` from which to set the app's configuration on each new deployment.

 Once an app is launched, you can make changes to it and provision further resources through `fly.toml` and flyctl commands.